Real Estate Eric Firestone January 4, 2026

 If your home didn’t sell, this often isn’t just a neighborhood issue.
 I break down the broader reasons homes fail to sell in Miami, and what actually fixes them, here.

 If you’re considering a second attempt, the plan must change.
-If you want to discuss what that looks like, schedule a consultation or text me directly at 305-342-7165.
+If you want to discuss what that looks like, schedule your private consultation or text me directly at 305-342-7165.

 Expired listings are common, even in Pinecrest.